 - o I feel comfortable.
 I feel like I want to go over there and take class all the time.
 Like I feel good, like it's someplace you want to be.
 They take care of you.
-They care about you. - I would say first of all, the courtesy that we received during all our meetings.
+They care about you. - o I would say first of all, the courtesy that we received during all our meetings.
 It felt really good.
 Also, it made the process easier to navigate.

 Flexibility with appointment times.
-(6 respondents)
+(6 respondents) and Patience (5 respondents)